 Acceleration peak on the slope

-The grid is the work area of the numerical model and on it are inserted (by zone or groups of zones) the characteristics seismic-mechanical of the various soil types.
-Each grid is composed by a series of elements side by side matching in the nodes.
-The nodes are editable geometrically (with arbitrary distortion of the elements) and in the input information.
-A regular grid is an easier work plan simple to organize and to edit, but the analysis of irregular model involve a greater focus mainly in the definition of the geometry.
+The grid is the work area of numerical analysis and on it are inserted (by zone or groups of zones) the seismic-mechanical properties of soil types.
+The grid is assembled with elements side by side matching in the nodes (the smallest possible grid that can be analyzed consists of only one zone).
+The nodes can be modified both in geometry (with arbitrary distortion of the elements) and in input information.

 The grid is composed of a number of zones in the direction X and Y and its minimum and maximum size.
 Importing an Dxf file before generating mesh, the maximum and minimum extension is automatically defined.
 In this way it's possible to define the physical domain being analyzed and the size of all zones of the model are equal.